Dave (rapper): 2019–2020: Psychodrama

-2021–present: We're All Alone in This Together
+2021–2022: We're All Alone in This Together

 In January 2021, Dave worked again with frequent collaborator Fredo.
 Dave featured on and produced, Fredo's track "Money Talks" which debuted at number 3 on the UK Singles Chart.
 The song was a single off Fredo's album Money Can't Buy Happiness which Dave executively produced under the name SANTAN.

 In April 2021, Dave released two songs as a two-track EP, "Titanium", and "Mercury", featuring Kamal, labelled as leftovers from his second album.
 Two months later, Dave announced his sophomore album, We're All Alone in This Together, alongside its cover art and release date.
-On 9 July the lead single, "Clash" featuring Stormzy, was released, which peaked at number two on the UK Singles Chart.
+On 9 July the lead single, "Clash" featuring Stormzy, was released, which peaked at number 2 on the UK Singles Chart.
 The music video features Dave and Stormzy surrounded by cars at the Aston Martin factory in Warwickshire and driving round the Silverstone Circuit.
 This came after Dave had collaborated with Aston Martin in March 2021, for the launch of their AMR21 Formula 1 car.

 On 23 July 2021, Dave released his second album, We're All Alone in This Together.
-It debuted at number one on the UK Albums Chart, becoming Dave's second consecutive number one album.
-It was also Dave's first number one album on the Scottish Albums Chart and the Irish Albums Chart.
-We're All Alone in This Together sold 74,000 album equivalent units in its first week, with 43.9% of its total coming from the 38.5 million streams across the 12 tracks, a new record in terms of weekly album streams for a UK rap act.
-On the UK Singles Chart the tracks "Clash", "Verdansk", and "In the Fire" reached number 2, 4, and 6, respectively.
+It debuted at number 1 on the UK Albums Chart, becoming Dave's second consecutive number 1 album.
+It was also Dave's first number 1 album on the Scottish Albums Chart and the Irish Albums Chart.
+We're All Alone in This Together sold 74,000 album-equivalent units in its first week, with 43.9% of its total coming from the 38.5 million streams across the 12 tracks, a new record in terms of weekly album streams for a UK rap act.
+On the UK Singles Chart the tracks "Clash", "Verdansk", and "In the Fire" reached numbers 2, 4, and 6, respectively.
 UK chart rules prevent artists from having more than three songs in the top 40 at once, otherwise data showed that all 12 album tracks would have entered the Top 20.
 These first week sales broke multiple records, making it the biggest opening week of an album in the UK since November 2019 with Coldplay's album Everyday Life and the biggest first week sales for a UK hip hop/rap album in the last decade, since Tinie Tempah's debut Disc-Overy in October 2010.
-The album returned to number one on 13 August 2021, three weeks after its release.
+The album returned to number 1 on 13 August 2021, three weeks after its release.
 After the release, Dave headlined his first festival at Parklife on 11 September.